romainducrocq/planet/README.md

 > **THIS LANGUAGE IS A WORK IN PROGRESS!
 ANYTHING CAN CHANGE AT ANY MOMENT WITHOUT ANY NOTICE!
 USE THIS LANGUAGE AT YOUR OWN RISK!**

-Development is still at a very early stage, see below for progress updates ...
+The core language is done [x], I'm still working on the tooling.
+Nothing is documented yet, documentation will come at the beginning of 2026.
-Not much to see around here for now ...
-Maybe check again after some time ...
+A first release (version `0.1.0`) is planned for spring 2026.
+See below for progress updates ...

 ```
 git clone --depth 1 --branch master --recurse-submodules --shallow-submodules https://github.com/romainducrocq/planet